szrlee/szrlee.github.io/content/_index.md

             - **Control of LLM decoding**: Guided by learned $Q^\star$ for high outcome feedback and minimum constraint violations.
           - **Game-theoretic decision-making**: Minimizing adversarial regret in repeated unknown games.
             - **Applications**: Collaboration in traffic routing and competition in radar communications, achieving significant budget savings.
-            - **Frameworks**: Optimistic TS for opponent/structure-aware reward modeling and hedge/regret-matching for no-regret learning.
+            - **Frameworks**: Synergy between opponent/structure-aware reward modeling and no-regret learning/optimization.

           This research aims to advance the field of interactive agents, contributing to both theoretical understanding and practical applications.
           {{< /spoiler >}}